Dip in avg daily vaccination against COVID-19 since June 21: Govt data | Health

 On Monday, the Health Ministry said over 1.54 crore balance and unutilised COVID-19 vaccine doses are still available with the states, UTs and private hospitals to be administered.

-The cumulative vaccine doses administered so far has reached 37.73 crore under the Nationwide Vaccination Drive.
+The cumulative number of vaccine doses administered so far has reached 37.73 crore under the Nationwide Vaccination Drive.

-Some states like Maharashtra, which recorded the highest number of COVID-19 cases on Monday, raised the need for more vaccine doses.
+Some states like Rajasthan, West Bengal and even Maharashtra, which recorded the highest number of COVID-19 cases on Monday, raised the need for more vaccine doses.

-Maharashtra Health Minister Rajesh Tope said the state needs a minimum of three crore vaccine doses per month to inoculate the entire eligible population against coronavirus at the earliest.
+Maharashtra Health Minister Rajesh Tope said the state needed a minimum of three crore vaccine doses per month to inoculate the entire eligible population against the coronavirus at the earliest.

+COVID-19 inoculation sessions were not conducted in at least 25 of Rajasthan's 33 districts on Monday due to vaccine shortage, a state official said.

+''The state had only 10,000 doses on Monday.
+So, vaccination sessions could not be conducted in about 25 districts of the state,'' Health Secretary Siddharth Mahajan said.

 According to official estimates, Gujarat requires a total of 9.6 crore doses to fully vaccinate its eligible population.